The Blue Lagoon

 There are 4 different ticket options you can purchase for the Blue Lagoon:

-Since the Blue Lagoon is only a 20-minute drive from the airport, and conveniently on the route between the airport and Reykjavik, most people visit either on their way into the country or on their way home.
-This is something you can consider if you’re flying into Iceland early in the morning, or leaving in the late afternoon as time passes so quickly while you’re in the Lagoon (I’m not even kidding, it flies by!)
+Since the Blue Lagoon is only a 20-minute drive from the airport, and conveniently on the route between the airport and Reykjavik.
+Most people visit either on their way into the country or on their way home.
+This is something you can consider if you’re flying into Iceland early in the morning.
+Or, if you’re leaving in the late afternoon as time passes so quickly while you’re in the Lagoon (I’m not even kidding, it flies by!)